okta/okta-sdk-java/README.md

 Hard-coding the Okta domain and API token works for quick tests, but for real projects you should use a more secure way of storing these values (such as environment variables).
 This library supports a few different configuration sources, covered in the [configuration reference](#configuration-reference) section.

 In some cases, it maybe needed to check if the client is ready and able to execute requests.
 The _**isReady**_ method can be used for this.
-It doesn't produce exceptions if the wrong orgUrl or token have been used, but it returns boolean.
-As a parameter, you have to provide a method reference based on which the ready state will be checked.
-Recommended realization:
+It does not produce exceptions if the wrong orgUrl or token have been used, but it returns a boolean indicating the client readiness.

 [//]: # (method: isReadyChecking)
 ```java